izzyalonso/Pitt-CS3551-LoadBalancing/README.md

 ### Node

 A node is a machine that performs work in the system.
-Details to come.
-Planned supported operations are the following.
-Pending revision.
+A node listens asynchronously for messages from other nodes while executing work it has queued.
+When the queue is empty, the thread running all the work goes to sleep until more work or a key event arrives.
+This is achieved with simple locks.
+The node keeps track of what fraction of the time it's been doing work or asleep to calculate a load factor.
+Supported operations are the following (still pending revision)

-#### Build Tree
+#### Build Hierarchy

 Instructs the node to create the load balancing hierarchy and inform the all other nodes of the output of the operation.
+This creates a complete tree having all nodes as leaves.

 #### Do work

 Queues some work in a node.
+The three types of jobs are calculating the nth fibonacci number, whether the nth number is prime or not, and n squared using sums of 1.

 #### Get Load / Send Load